 Dr. Armgard von Reden

-Since 2006, she has been working and living in Berlin as a foreign affairs editor and expert with a focus on transatlantic relations, trade policy and American politics and culture.
-Previously, Rachel served as Editorial Director at the European Council on Foreign Relations (ECFR) and at the German Council on Foreign Relations (DGAP) as an editor for the journal Internationale Politik
+Rachel Tausendfreund is Editorial Director at the German Marshall Fund of the United States of America (GMF).
+Since 2006, she has worked and lived in Berlin as a foreign policy editor and expert specializing in transatlantic relations, trade policy, and American politics and culture.
+Rachel previously served as Editorial Director at the European Council on Foreign Relations (ECFR) and at the German Council on Foreign Relations (DGAP) as Editor for the journal Internationale Politik.

 Eva Majewski is an officer in the management staff of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Previously, she worked as an advisor in the German Bundestag and at a political foundation in Brussels, especially on topics related to international economics and foreign policy.

 Eva studied business administration at Humboldt University in Berlin, in Siena (Italy) and Washington, D.C.
 (USA).
 She wrote her final thesis at KfW-IPEX Bank in Johannesburg (South Africa).
 As Chair of the largest political student association in Europe, she was committed to democracy, rule of law and human rights, especially in Eastern Partnership countries and the Balkans.
 Eva has been a member of WIIS.de since 2018.